centreon/centreon-collect/centreon-connector/ssh/doc/index.rst

-Welcome to Centreon Connector SSH's documentation!
+Welcome to Centreon SSH Connector's documentation!
 ==================================================

-Centreon Connector SSH is a free software from Merethis available under the GNU Affero General Public License version 3 or later (AGPLv3+).
+Centreon SSH Connector is a free software from Merethis available under the GNU Affero General Public License version 3 or later (AGPLv3+).
 It speeds up execution checks over SSH when used along Centreon Engine.